Want to give up the protection and security you gained when purchasing a life insurance policy? Let it lapse.

 “Whole life insurance is a powerful tool for so many reasons,” said J. Todd Gentry, a financial professional with Synergy Wealth Solutions in Chesterfield, Missouri.
 “It is a guaranteed contract, and as long as premium commitments are met, it will not lapse.
 Of course, this necessitates that wise decisions at purchase be made, like staying within your budget and building a plan that can grow with you.”

-Indeed, as of the end of 2020, more than 123,000 life insurance policies have been with MassMutual for 50 years or longer.
+Indeed, as of 2023, more than 128,602 life insurance policies have been with MassMutual for 50 years or longer.

-In fact, this past summer, MassMutual paid a death claim on a policy written back in World War II.
+In fact, MassMutual as recently as 2021 paid a death claim on a policy written back in World War II.
 It was bought in 1943 by a mother for her 17-year-old son, who soon joined the U.S. Army’s 42nd Infantry Division, commonly known as the “Rainbow Division.”
 That unit ended up being one of the primary units driving into Germany and Austria in 1944 and liberating the infamous Dachau concentration camp in April 1945.

 “He was a 93-year-old guy and pretty cool,” said Brandon Jordan, a financial professional with the Arch Advisory Group in Atlanta, Georgia.
 “He was a veteran and served his country bravely, winning two Bronze Stars and a Purple Heart.
 And he was devoted to his family.
 He had over 70 years to surrender the policy and take cash, but he cared more about his family than doing so.
 And not too many insurance companies have policies that are more than 76 years old.”